Facts about varicose veins

 How Are Varicose Veins Treated?

 The biggest myth about varicose veins must be that treatment is highly invasive.
 That used to be the case, but in recent years, there have been significant developments in varicose vein treatment.
-This means that most people today can be treated quickly, painlessly, and without any aftereffects.
+This means that most people today can be treated quickly, painlessly, and without any significant after effects.

 Nowadays, treatment is so effective that you can leave the clinic the same day and return directly to your daily routine.